NEWZIK USER GUIDE

 This screen is divided into three “invisible” zones from left to right:

 - The left and right zones are used to turn your pages.
-Clicking in these zones will make you go to the previous or next page – The zone in the center is dedicated to make the menu bars appear
+Clicking in these zones will make you go to the previous or next page – The zone in the center is dedicated to making the menu bars appear

-- If you click in the middle of your score, you will see the top and bottom bars appearing / disappearing.
+- If you click in the middle of your score, you will see the top and bottom bars appearing/disappearing.

 Top bar menus